Best Crypto Cards in Jamaica (2026)

 Points/token cashbackNot taxed (rebate)No CGT for individualsHold or convert

-Jamaica's lack of a capital gains tax for individuals makes it exceptionally crypto-friendly.
+Jamaica's lack of a capital gains tax for individuals makes it highly crypto-friendly.
 Fund with either stablecoins or volatile crypto - disposals through card spending are unlikely to trigger any tax.
 Keep records regardless for potential future regulation.

 How to Apply from Jamaica